af83/ucengine-docs/filesharing/brick_filesharing.md

 ## Events

 The brick listen for `internal.file.add` events.
 When the uploaded file is a pdf the brick will convert it to images.
-These images will be send back to UCEngine and a `document.conversion.done` event will be send to the meeting where the original `internal.file.add` came from.
+These images will be sent back to U.C.Engine and a `document.conversion.done` event will be sent to the meeting where the original `internal.file.add` came from.

+Moreover, for each generated file the brick uploads, it adds an *uploadedby* metadata in order to differenciate files uploaded by users and automatically uploaded files.

 ### document.conversion.done

 Sent by the document brick after a document conversion was successfuly completed.
 The metadata contains all the generated images id's with a numeric key as index.
 The `internal.file.add` event at the origin of the conversion is set as parent id.

  Metadata | Description
 ---------------|-------------------------------------------------------------------------------------------------------